-The autonomic nervous system regulates pupil size through the control of two muscles in the pupil, the iris sphincter muscle which causes the constriction of the pupil and the dilatory muscle which promotes the dilation of the pupil (Larsen & Waters, 2018).
-Pupil size is dependent on the sympathovagal balance, with parasympathetic activity promoting pupil constriction through recruitment of the iris sphincter muscle via the midbrain Edinger-Westphal nucleus.
-Pupil dilation is dependent on the sympathetic system which inhibits the activity of the Edinger-Westphal nuclei leading to pupil dilation (Larsen & Waters, 2018).
-There is evidence to suggest that fluctuations in pupil size reflect an indirect readout of the changes in brain arousal during cognitive activity.
-Specifically, changes in pupil diameter have been hypothesised to be a readout of the activity of the noradrenergic neurons of the LC (Costa & Rudebeck, 2016).
-Evidence for the link between the LC and pupil size comes from the observation that the neuronal activity of the LC fluctuates almost simultaneously with changes in pupil diameter (Aston-Jones & Cohen, 2005; Nassar et al., 2012) and that the LC activity relates to pupil size, even in the absence of a cognitive task (Joshi et al., 2016).
-The activity of the LC and the diameter of the pupil were also correlated during a decision-making task (Varazzani et al., 2015).
-Furthermore, human studies combining fMRI and pupillometry have found activations in the area of the brainstem compatible with the LC were linked to fluctuations in pupil diameter, during resting state and for a novelty detection task (de Gee et al., 2017; Murphy et al., 2014).
+The autonomic nervous system regulates pupil size through the control of two muscles in the pupil, the iris sphincter muscle that causes the constriction of the pupil, and the dilatory muscle that promotes the dilation of the pupil (Larsen & Waters, 2018).
+Pupil size is dependent on the sympathoyagal balance, with parasympathetic activity promoting pupil constriction through recruitment of the iris sphincter muscle via the midbrain Edinger-Westphal nucleus (EWN).
+Pupil dilation is dependent on the sympathetic system that starts at the hypothalamus and the LC, leading to the inhibition of the activity of the EWN causing pupil dilation through the constriction of the dilator muscle (Larsen & Waters, 2018; Mathôt, 2018).
+However, pupillary dilation can also be caused by inhibiting the parasympathetic constriction pathway, through LC activity inhibiting the EWN, causing relaxation of the constrictor muscles (Mathôt, 2018; Steinhauer et al., 2015).
+There is research that suggests that pupil dilation due to cognitive demand is due to inhibition of the parasympathetic pathway (Steinhauer et al., 2004).
+The interplay between the sympathetic and the parasympathetic systems determines the size of the pupil, with environmental irradiance, mental effort, and fatigue influencing the balance between the two systems (Larsen & Waters, 2018; Steinhauer et al., 2004; Wang et al., 2018).
+Change in pupil size can be described as a baseline response where pupil size is maintained for a longer period of time or a faster phasic response (Beatty, 1982).

+There is evidence to suggest that fluctuations in pupil size is a proxy measure of the changes in brain arousal during cognitive activity.
+Specifically, the LC is proposed to be an important region in the control of pupil dilation and changes in pupil diameter have been hypothesised to be a readout of the activity of the NA neurones of the LC (Costa & Rudebeck, 2016; Joshi & Gold, 2020).
+The LC-NA system has two different modes, baseline tonic activity where there is continuous spiking, and phasic activity, characterised by brief bursts of high-frequency activity that can be spontaneous or in response to salient stimuli (Aston-Jones & Cohen, 2005).
+Evidence for the link between the LC and pupil size comes from the observation that the neuronal activity of the LC fluctuates almost simultaneously with changes in pupil diameter (Aston-Jones & Cohen, 2005).
+Further direct evidence comes from research showing that the spiking activity of the LC and the diameter of the pupil were also correlated during a decision-making task in monkeys (Varazzani et al., 2015).
+Also, spontaneous LC activity correlated with pupil size in monkeys performing a simple fixation task and an evoked pupil dilation occurred when the LC was electrically microstimulated.
+In addition, other brain areas (inferior colliculus, superior colliculus, anterior and posterior cingulate cortex) also show a less reliable association between pupil size and spontaneous LC activity, suggesting there is co-ordinated neuronal activity in brain areas through LC-mediated arousal (Aston-Jones & Cohen, 2005; Joshi et al., 2016; Nassar et al., 2012).
+The propagation of LC signal is slow to brain areas due to having unmyelinated projections (Aston-Jones et al., 1985).
+Furthermore, human studies combining functional MRI (fMRI) and pupillometry have found activations in the area of the brainstem compatible with the LC were linked to fluctuations in pupil diameter, during resting state and for a novelty detection task (de Gee et al., 2017; Murphy et al., 2014).
+The research highlights that changes in pupil diameter are a relatively reliable means to assess LC activity.